 It’s important to watch out for locals and tourists driving scooters and mopeds around Greece.
-A motorbike is a very popular way to drive around Greece and you’ll find them everywhere.
-Remember they should be treated with the same respect that you treat a car.
-The mopeds drive a bit erratically so don’t be surprised if they suddenly pull out in front of you!
+A motorbike is a trendy way to drive around Greece; you’ll find them everywhere.
+Remember, they should be treated with the same respect that you treat a car.
+The mopeds also drive a bit erratically, so don’t be surprised if they suddenly pull out in front of you!

 Should You Rent a Car in Greece?